DeepFlow-research/DAI-MAS-tutorial-2025/src/examples/example_4/README.md

-# Example 4: Safety & Governance - Human-in-the-Loop
+# Example 4: Safety & Governance

 ## Overview

-This example demonstrates **why AI agents need human oversight** in high-stakes domains, using a healthcare medication audit scenario where agents have access to dangerous tools that can propose medication changes.
+This example demonstrates **why AI agents need governance controls** in high-stakes domains, using a healthcare medication audit scenario where agents have access to dangerous tools that can propose medication changes.

 ## The Scenario